People v. JR

 Client was charge with multiple counts of First Degree Murder and Attempted Murder.
 It was alleged that our Client and at least one other individual were seen by police shooting into a party.
 One of the party goers was killed and another was shot in the foot.
 Our Client allegedly fled and discarded a gun while fleeing.
 We were able to prove that the bullets that hit the party goers causing injury and death were not fired from the weapon the Police claimed our Client left at the scene.
 We were also able to poke holes in the prosecution's case, and the Judge was not convinced that our Client was working with the other individuals who were shooting.
 As a result, our Client was not held accountable for the other shooter's actions and the verdict was Not Guilty.

 People v.
-JW
+AR

 People v.
-WC
+SF

 People v.
-FK
+DH

 Client was charged with Felony Possession of Cannabis.
 The case was dismissed at the Preliminary Hearing.